fswzb/bigDataHadoop/README.md

 ssh -p 49233 guan01@rm.neutronmobile.com

 # Knowledge Summary
-I divided what I learned priviously into several parts and summaried them in the file Knowledge Summary.pdf
+I divided what I learned priviously into several parts and summaried them in the file 'Knowledge Summary.pdf'

 # Topic folders
 I classified the material that I learned and projects I worked into different folders based on the topics.